minio/docs/source/includes/k8s/steps-configure-minio-kes-azure.rst

-Deploy MinIO Tenant with Server-Side Encryption using Hashicorp Vault
+Deploy MinIO Tenant with Server-Side Encryption using Azure Key Vault
 ---------------------------------------------------------------------

 1) Access the Operator Console